 Use a level to be sure the posts are straight.

-4. Fill the holes back up with the dirt in the wheelbarrow.
+4. Fill the holes back up with the dirt in the wheelbarrow, along with extra bulk sand.

 *A common mistake is to fill the holes entirely back up with dirt, packing them in from the top.

 Be sure that when you fill the holes back up with dirt, you do so slowly, packing in the dirt as you fill them in—packing it from bottom to top, not just from the top.
-Add gravel or stone and water, too, for a tighter and more secure fit.
+Add gravel or stone and water for a tighter and more secure fit.

 You could also use the Sika Polyurethane Fence Post Mix.
 You can see how we used this fence post mix in the post The Biggest Red Birdhouse and How to Easily Mount It.

-5. Simply rest your rustic rail fencing into the holes of your fence posts and enjoy!
+5. Simply rest your rustic rail fencing into the holes of your corner fence posts and enjoy!

-How to make a rustic pine split rail fence?
+How to make a Cedar split rail border fence?

-We will let our split rail fencing weather naturally.
-It will turn an innate gray color, which will blend nicely into the mountain’s landscape.
+We will let our split rail fencing weather into a natural grey color over time.
+It will turn an innate gray color, blending nicely into the mountain’s landscape.

-You could also choose to stain the split rail fencing to match your own home or landscaping.
+You could also stain the split-rail fence to match your home or landscaping.

-But after we saw the fence with one split rail post leaning downward, we decided to purchase 2 more railings for a more finished yet still rustic look.
+But after we saw the fence with one split rail post leaning downward, we decided to purchase two more railings for a more finished yet still rustic look.

 That is when I also figured out that the railings would have fit easily into my Subaru Ascent SUV…